-Too many periods may contribute to cause of ovarian cancer — the deadliest of all gynecological cancers.
+Too many periods may contribute to the cause of ovarian cancer — the deadliest of all gynecological cancers.

 How many periods you have in your lifetime is linked to the risk of developing ovarian cancer — which has the highest death rate relative to number of cases diagnosed.

 So how can periods, or menstruation, which is part of nature’s process, lead to ovarian cancer?